dmitry-zhuravlev/SkylandersConverter/README.md

 This has only been tested on Nintendo Switch.
 I suspect it might not work with other sytems.
 I am currently looking into this.

+UPDATE: Only works with Nintendo Switch.
+The flipper cannot be written to yet.
+If it ever gets updated.
+I will update this repo.